yadayadajaychan/utf-8-steg/README.md

 This is currently an early prototype and needs a lot of polishing
 ## Usage
-I need to add command line option parsing, but for now, this is the basic format
 ```
+Examples:
-message | steg data > text
+message | steg -ed data > text
+data | steg -em message > text
+steg -ed data -m message > text
-steg text > data
+steg -xt text > data
-text | steg > data
+text | steg -x > data
 ```
 Message refers to the utf-8 text which will be visible to viewers.
 Data is the data to be encoded into utf-8 characters and inserted into the message.
 Text is the final product with the data encoded in the message.

-If no arguments are passed, the program will read text from standard input and output the decoded data to standard output.

-If one argument is passed, the program will assume if it is data or text based on whether or not the file contains the magic numbers.
-If the file is data, the message will be read from standard input and the text will be output to standard output.
-If the file is text, the data will be decoded and sent to standard output.
+`-e` or `-c` can be used to specify "encode" and `-x` is used to specify "decode".
+`-m` is for the message file, `-d` is for the data file, and `-t` is for the text file.
+This program can not currently write its output to a file as it opens them read-only.

 ## Installing
 This program is available in the AUR as [utf-8-steg-git](https://aur.archlinux.org/pkgbase/utf-8-steg-git).